2021 Batley and Spen by-election

-A by-election was held in the UK parliamentary constituency of Batley and Spen on 1 July 2021, following the resignation of the previous Member of Parliament (MP) Tracy Brabin, who was elected Mayor of West Yorkshire on 10 May.
-Under the devolution agreement, the position holds the powers and responsibilities of a police and crime commissioner, meaning the occupant of the office cannot simultaneously sit as an MP.
-The by-election was the fourth of the 58th Parliament, elected in 2019.

-Kim Leadbeater held the seat for the Labour Party with a reduced majority of 323 votes.
+A by-election for the United Kingdom parliamentary constituency of Batley and Spen was held on 1 July 2021, following the resignation of incumbent Labour Party Member of Parliament (MP) Tracy Brabin after being elected Mayor of West Yorkshire.
+Kim Leadbeater—the sister of former Batley and Spen MP Jo Cox who was assassinated in 2016—narrowly held the seat for the Labour Party with a reduced majority of 323 votes.

 Background

 Constituency

 Batley and Spen is a predominantly working-class constituency in the Pennines at the centre of West Yorkshire.
 Considered to be part of the "red wall", Batley and Spen has been held by Labour since the 1997 general election.
 The seat's largest town, Batley, has a sizeable number of residents with South Asian backgrounds: Pakistani (9.2%) and Indian (15.9%) (mostly Gujarati), according to the 2001 census.
 Heckmondwike also has a well-established South Asian community, with 16.9% residents having Pakistani heritage.
 Other towns in the Spen Valley part of the constituency include Birstall, Birkenshaw, Cleckheaton, Liversedge and Gomersal.
 These are generally more suburban and Conservative areas, with the exception of Cleckheaton, which has Liberal Democrat councillors.

 In the 2016 EU referendum, Batley and Spen voted 60% in favour of Brexit.